grgbr/cute/sphinx/install.rst

 Prerequisites
 =============

-In addition to the standard |eBuild Prerequisites|, no particular packages are required to build CUTe_.
+In addition to the standard |eBuild Prerequisites|, elfutils_ is required to to build CUTe_.

 Optionally, you will need :command:`awk`, :command:`cmp` and a :command:`sh`
 Bourne shell at runtime when unit testsuite is enabled (see